On H List of Movie Reviews

 HisViol

-Ed Harris steals the film, which is slow pace-wise, by jump-starting the momentum, especially in the first fifteen minutes.
+Ed Harris steals the show, which is slow paced, by jump-starting the momentum, especially in the first fifteen minutes.
 Viggo Mortensen's acting appears improved, but he's not believable enough as Crazy Joey.
-Maria Bello thinks that being fully naked is acting and pretending to be an anguished wife is dramatic.
+Maria Bello thinks being fully naked is the key to acting and pretending to be an anguished wife is dramatic.

-Ashton Holmes, who plays the teenage son, doesn't look like he belongs in the family, and Heidi Hayes is the daughter who turns to be the least developed character.
+Ashton Holmes, who plays the teenage son, doesn't look like he belongs in the family.
+Heidi Hayes is the daughter who turns out to be the least developed character.
 William Hurt is overrated.
-Hell, how many scenes is he in anyway?
+Hell, how many scenes is he in this anyway?
 And for how long?
 Jeez, what a joke to give him an Oscar nomination.